 - Avoid strong, direct light.
 Some dried herbs especially, are extremely light sensitive and will lose their flavour quickly.

-Spices and herbs can be refrigerated or frozen but as they last well without doing so, it’s not necessary.
+Spices and herbs can be refrigerated or frozen but as they last well without doing that, it’s not necessary.

-I have been keeping my spices in containers in a drawer for many years now.
+I have been keeping my spices in a kitchen drawer for many years now.
 I have found that it is the easiest way for me to access the spices I need and put back them again quickly.
-Sometimes an Indian style dish I am cooking, will use more than 5 different spices.